steve-rodri/vs-assignments/level-4/crypto-rankings/proposal/proposal.md

 # App Idea

-I'm building a cryptocurrency ranking site using the Nomics API for data.
+I'm building a cryptocurrency ranking site using the [Nomics API][nomics] for data.
 It's for anyone who likes to check on the cryptocurrency market and view their favorite cryptocurrencies.

 # MVP